Iancam/topojoyEnd/readme.md

 ![detail](detail.png)

 The final image was created using [p5.js](http://p5js.org).
 Though the process image code hasn't been put in a separate library, it is somewhat reusable.
-The rest of the code isn't terribly reusable (or well written) but I hope that it can serve as an example for other artists.
+The rest of the code isn't terribly reusable but I hope that it can serve as an example for other artists.